Adolescents’ REPORTS OF FORMAL SEXUAL HEALTH EDUCATION

 Health care providers

-• Both the American Medical Association and the American Academy of Pediatrics recommend that physicians provide confidential time during adolescent primary care visits to discuss sexuality and counsel their patients about sexual behavior.26,27 The American College of Obstetricians and Gynecologists advises that contraceptive counseling be included in every visit with adolescents, including those who are not yet sexually active.28
+• Both the American Medical Association and the American Academy of Pediatrics recommend that adolescents’ primary care visits include time alone with health care providers to discuss sexuality and receive counseling about sexual behavior.26,27 The American College of Obstetricians and Gynecologists advises that contraceptive counseling be included in every visit with adolescents, including those who are not yet sexually active.28

-• Despite these recommendations, only 38% of young people aged 15–25 report spending time alone with a doctor or other health care provider during a visit in the past year.29
+• Despite these recommendations, only 45% of young people aged 15–17 reported in 2013–2015 that they spent time alone with a doctor or other health care provider during their most recent visit in the previous year.29

 • Many adolescents feel uncomfortable talking with their health care provider about sexual health issues, and many providers also have concerns about discussing these issues.31

-• Concerns about confidentiality limit access to care.
-In 2013–2015, 18% of adolescents aged 15–17 and 7% of those aged 18–19 reported that they would not seek sexual or reproductive health care because of concerns that their parents might find out.29
+• Concerns about confidentiality limit access to sexual and reproductive health care, especially when young people rely on their parents’ health insurance.
+In 2013–2015, 18% of all adolescents aged 15–17 and 12% of young adults aged 18–19 covered by their parents’ insurance reported that they would not seek sexual or reproductive health care because of concerns that their parents might find out.29

 • Many young people fall through the information cracks.
-Among sexually experienced adolescents who did not get birth control instruction from either formal sources or a parent, only 7% of females and 13% of males aged 15–19 talked with a health care provider about birth control.32
+Among adolescents aged 15–19 who had ever had sex and who did not get birth control instruction from either formal sources or a parent, only 7% of females and 13% of males talked with a health care provider about birth control in 2006–2010.32

 • Access to the Internet is nearly universal among adolescents in the United States.
 Digital media offer opportunities for youth to confidentially search for information on sensitive topics, and thus are a likely source of sexual health information for young people.33,34